portegael/qmlbook/docs/ch07-modelview/modelview.rst

 One of the most important aspects when developing user interfaces is to keep the representation of the data separate from the visualization.
 For instance, a phonebook could be arranged as a vertical list of text entries or a grid of pictures of the contacts.
 In both cases, the data is identical: the phonebook, but the visualization differs.
 This division is commonly referred to as the model-view pattern.
 In this pattern, the data is referred to as the model, while the visualization is handled by the view.

 In QML, the model and view are joined by the delegate.
-The responsibilies are divided as follows.
+The responsibilies are divided as cs.
 The model provides the data.
 For each data item, there might be multiple values.
 In the example above, each phonebook entry has a name, a picture, and a number.
 The data is arranged in a view, in which each item is visualized using a delegate.
 The task of the view is to arrange the delegates, while each delegate shows the values of each model item to the user.

 .. digraph:: model_view_delegate_roles